dsalomoni/bdb-2022/README.md

 For more information on the course, see [here](https://www.unibo.it/it/didattica/insegnamenti/insegnamento/2020/366280).

-## Command to run the Jupyter notebook
+## Command to start the Jupyter notebook

 ### Create a docker network to connect to (all operating systems):